Dr Bergs MOST Important Weight Loss Tip

 The point is that it’s the little things that can really destroy a lot of good when it comes to weight loss.
 And you have to cut out those little things to get significant weight loss results.
 Even if 100 other positive things had happened during that seminar, it wouldn’t have undone what she said.
 To fix that experience, the most effective thing would have been if she hadn’t said it at all.

-The Two Main Culprits: Insulin and Cortisol
+The Two Main Culprits: Fat Storing Hormone and Cortisol

 If and cortisol are present in any amount in your body, they will dominate, crush, and destroy all the good weight loss stuff that you’re doing.